 If you are wondering what causes REM sleep disorders that have you sleepwalk or act out your dreams, the reasons are often unknown.
 Sometimes, it can be due to withdrawal symptoms from substance abuse, such as antidepressants.

-Other health issues would cause too much REM sleep, though this will need to be checked by a medical professional to diagnose the reason properly.
+Other health issues would cause too much REM, though this will need to be checked by a medical professional to diagnose the reason properly.

 How to Get Balanced Sleeping Patterns?

-If you continue to have too much REM sleep despite following healthy sleeping habits, then it's best to see a doctor for it to get diagnosed with sleeping disorders or be prescribed medicines to treat it.
+If you continue to have extra REM sleep despite following healthy sleeping habits, then it's best to see a doctor for it to get diagnosed with sleeping disorders or be prescribed medicines to treat it.

 I hope that this article on too much REM sleep helped you become more knowledgeable about what you need to do to sleep better and wake up energized.
 So don't wait any longer and begin following these tips on getting a balanced REM sleep today.

-If you have any questions or would like to share your tips and experiences on too much REM sleep, then comment down below.
+If you have any questions or would like to share your tips and experiences on REM sleep, then comment down below.
 I would love to hear what you have to think.